sigvt/learn-bahasa-indonesia/README.md

 - **[vocab.csv](./vocab.csv)**: Most frequent Indonesian words appeared on HoloID streams
 - **[bigram.csv](./bigram.csv)**: Two-word collocation corpus generated from YouTube subtitles

+### Dictionary Explanation

+- **Idiolect** : A sound that is created by speech habits from particular area and usually has no meaning.
+- **TYPO** : The word is a typo or need further inspection on the context.
+- **TYPX** : The word have a meaning but it's hard to describe it in english.
+- **Affix** : An additional element placed usually at the beginning or end of a word to modify its meaning.
+- **Prefix** : A word part added to the beginning of a word
+- **Suffix** : A word part added to the end of a word.

 ## Lessons

 ### [Reine's Classroom インドネシア語レッスン](https://www.youtube.com/playlist?list=PLrALGrrF-6IXJmqtqVxjyUvOsFgIwrAwj)